ProjectLibertyLabs/gateway/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

-items that don't apply can be marked NA or deleted
+Delete items that don't apply or mark Not Applicable

-- [ ] Unit tests added
+- [ ] Unit tests added/updated
-- [ ] Integration/end-to-end tests added
+- [ ] Integration/end-to-end tests added/updated
 - [ ] Documentation added or updated (where applicable)
 - [ ] API endpoints added or changed?
 Added the endpoints in main.ts and regenerated Swagger docs
-- [ ] Breaking changes? "breaking changes" label added
+- [ ] Breaking changes? "breaking changes" label added.
+- Environment variable changes?
+This is a breaking change for deployment.
+    - [ ] Update docker files, k8s, env templates
+    - [ ] Update config Joi validations, and config setup in tests
+    - [ ] Make a pull request for any *-infra repos that have a deployed Gateway instance.
+Merge this _first_ before merging this PR.

 ## Additional details / screenshot